 Have your prescriptions refilled while you still have plenty of pills left.
 Keep in mind that certain suppliers, such as mail order pharmacies, may take longer to fill prescriptions.

-When traveling, keep all medications in your carry-on bag.
+When traveling, keep all medicines in your carry-on bag.
 This way you’ll have them in case you and your checked luggage get separated.
 Also, bring copies of each of your prescriptions when you travel.

 Get help organizing your pills if you need it.
-Taking more than one medication can be confusing.
+Taking more than one medicine can be confusing.
 A family member or friend can help prevent you from making a mistake that could be dangerous to your health.

 Fill all your prescriptions at the same drug store.
 This way, your records are all in one place.

-Never share medications with anyone.
+Never share medicine with anyone.

-Copyright © 2014 Baylor Health Care System All Rights Reserved. |
+Copyright © 2017 Baylor Scott & White Health.
+All Rights Reserved. |

-3500 Gaston Avenue, Dallas, TX 75246-2017 | 1.800.4BAYLOR
+3500 Gaston Ave., Dallas, TX 75246-2017 | 1.800.4BAYLOR